omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

 In the above command, note the external IP `51.663.129.394`.

-3. In Azure Portal, by enabling HTTP application routing in Azure, it will create for us a DNS zone as well loadbalancer.
+3. In Azure Portal, by enabling HTTP application routing in Azure, it will create for us a DNS zone as well as a loadbalancer.
 Search for `DNS Zone`.
 You will find a DNS Zone entry similar to this:
 ```
 f54545e10oos66652.germanywestcentral.aksapp.io
 ```